 Higher education and careers guidance at d’Overbroeck’s begins almost as soon as students start the Sixth Form.
 For instance, discussions on future pathways inform subject choice advice: some students know what they want to do and may need specific subjects to help them get there, others have no idea and need subjects that will keep doors open.
 Whatever students are planning to do after A levels, what they do during Sixth Form can make a difference, so we provide support for them to take on work experience, volunteering, extra research and reading and competitions.
 All of these activities help both to prepare them for the next stage and give them an extra edge in their efforts to get there.

 The aim of our Higher Education & Careers Programme is simple.
-We run a programme of events that are designed to help students make informed choices about what they want to do in the next stage of their educational careers.
-We aim to ensure that such guidance is accurate, well informed and up to date; and that it is delivered impartially, with a view to encouraging students to fulfil their personal potential and helping them to make informed choices about a broad range of career and further study options.
+We run a programme of events that are designed to help students make informed choices about what they want to do at the next stage of their educational careers.
+We aim to ensure that such guidance is accurate, well informed, up to date and impartial.
+Ultimately, we seek to encourage students to fulfil their personal potential and goals.

 The great majority of our Sixth Form students go on to higher education at a university and we see it as a crucial part of our responsibility to devote a great deal of time and resources to guiding and supporting students through the process of gathering information, thinking through the options, making decisions and completing the necessary applications.
 We are especially keen that parents should feel as well informed and as involved in this process as they wish to be and we run a series of events for them too.